 Changes in accounting standards may materially impact the Company's financial statements.
-For example, Singapore Financial Reporting Standards (International) 16 - Leases ("SFRS(I) 16") requires lessees to recognise most leases on balance sheets to reflect the rights to use ("ROU") the leased assets and the associated obligations for lease payments as well as the corresponding interest expense and depreciation charges.
+For example, Singapore Financial Reporting Standards (International) 16 - Leases ("SFRS(I) 16") which became effective for annual periods beginning on or after 1 January 2019 requires lessees to recognise most leases on balance sheets to reflect the rights to use ("ROU") the leased assets and the associated obligations for lease payments as well as the corresponding interest expense and depreciation charges.
 SFRS(I) 16 includes two recognition exemptions for lessees - leases of 'low value' assets and short-term leases.
-SFRS(I) 16 is effective for annual periods beginning on or after 1 January 2019.
-The Group has performed a preliminary high-level impact assessment of the adoption of SFRS(I) 16 on its existing operating lease arrangements as lessee.
-Based on its preliminary assessment, the Group expects these operating leases to be recognised as ROU assets and corresponding lease liabilities which will result in an increase in total assets and total liabilities, EBITDA and gearing ratio.
-The Group plans to adopt SFRS(I) 16 when it becomes effective in 2019.
+The Group and the Company adopted SFRS(I) 16 with effect from 1 January 2019.
+The adoption of SFRS(I) 16 has had an impact on the balance sheet of the Group and the Company and consequently, on the profit and loss items in FY 2019.
+Please see the audited financial statements for FY 2019 for details.